Jahia/jcontent/README.md

 - `target` is the location id where this action should be displayed
 - `requiredPermission` set the required permission to display the action
 - `labelKey` is the key to use to display the label
-- `callback` is an an object that defines a function (or an array of function) called by GWT

 Note that some of the properties can be defined as default properties in `Actions/defaultActions.js` and override within the configuration file.